Langkawi with kids! Top things to do and responsible travel tips.

 Where to eat in Langkawi with kids

 You’ll find any cuisine you could think of in the main tourist areas of Langkawi, so families will never find it hard to eat out.
-However if you’re looking for something laid back with great food plus toys and games for kids to play with, you have to go to The Kasbah (except if you have cat allergies as there are a few roaming around the cafe!)
+However if you’re looking for something laid back with great food plus toys and games for kids to play with, you have to go to The Kasbah (except if you have cat allergies as there are several roaming around the cafe!)

-We went there several times and always had excellent service and amazing food.
+We went there three times and always had excellent service and amazing food.
 They have Western options and traditional Malay dishes, and my eggplant and pineapple pajeri was by far the best meal I had on Langkawi.

 They have a large range of fresh smoothies and juices, and all drinks are served without a straw, or your choice of a reusable bamboo or metal one.
 The Kasbah also offers customers free use of their Tupperware to go shopping at the nearby Night Market to further reduce disposable plastic waste.
 Love their initiatives as much as their food!